 I love to scrapbook.
 When I saw how another author had created a “photo biography” on her website to provide readers a sneak peek into her life, I knew I wanted to share a similar story in my own online layout.

 I was born and raised in Cincinnati, Ohio.
-In this photo, I’m wearing an outfit first worn by my dad in 1941.
-We have a picture of my brother and my two daughters in this outfit.
+In this photo, I’m wearing an outfit first worn by my dad in 1942.
+We also have a picture of my brother, his son, and my two daughters in this outfit.
 Around 3rd grade, I told my parents I wanted to be an author.
 By 8th grade, I knew a career in sports medicine was the path for me.
 Decades later, I’m finally pursuing my lifelong dream.

 I have one brother.
-Bryan is two years younger than me, and we now live in the same city, which allows us to see much more of him and his wife Danielle.
+Bryan is two years younger than me, and we now live in the same city, which allows us to see much more of him, his wife Danielle, and their son.
 This picture was taken while on a white water rafting trip with our church youth group in high school.

 I played competitive soccer through high school and continued to play on rec and indoor teams up until age 25.